Skip to main content

 • try a nursing pillow to lift your baby closer

-• avoid wrist movements like opening the lid on a jar that is quite tight
+• avoid wrist movements, such as opening a tight lid on a jar

 • avoid using your thumb to grip objects